shahab00x/bshorts/README.md

 - ✅ Bastyon and local resources use direct connections for performance
 - ✅ Browser extensions and special protocols are never intercepted
 - ✅ Graceful fallback to direct requests when Tor is unavailable
+- ✅ Service Worker can be disabled/unregistered at any time

 ---